NOT RECOMMENDED CHARITIES

 Veterans Community Project

-Based on its 2019 tax return, we calculate that Veterans Community Project spent 27.1 percent of its $3.8 million budget on overhead.
+Based on its 2019 tax return, we calculate that Veterans Community Project spent 27.1 percent of its $2.7 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-We do not recommend giving to the Veterans Community Project .
-See our lists of Highly Recommended… Read More
+Additionally, according to the tax return for 2019, Veterans Community Project loaned one of the charity officers $44,600,… Read More

 Veterans Empowerment Organization

-Based on its 2019 tax return, we calculate that Veterans Empowerment Organization spent 70.7 percent of its $3 million budget on programs and 29.3% on overhead.
+Based on its 2019 tax return, we calculate that Veterans Empowerment Organization spent 29.3 percent of its $2.4 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
 We do not recommend giving to Veterans Empowerment Organization.
-See our lists of… Read More
+See our lists of Highly Recommended Charities and Recommended… Read More

 Veterans Medical Research Foundation